29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/one-offs/decisions_after_JWS.typ

 Iteration 1 utilised a 450RPM 2.75" 8 wheeled drivetrain which treated us well throughout the entire competition, hence we see no opportunities for improvement or problems with it, the hotswappable motors allows us to cool the drivetrain directly and quickly and 450RPM allowed us to be the fastest on the field at most times.
 The bracing we implemented made sure the drive was even and frictionless even under intense duress.  we will be moving forward with this drivetrain.

 = In conclusion:
-the elements of our robot with serious flaws / needing improvement are:
+The elements of our robot with serious flaws / needing improvement are:
 - Intake (grip on ring is weak and exterior forces are required for consistency)
 - Scoring mechanism (slow and inconsistent leading to slow cycle times and mis-scoring)
 - Mogo Mech (easy to steal from, flimsy and bent parts of the drivetrain)